The Daily Star (Oneonta)

 The Daily Star is a daily newspaper in Oneonta, New York, United States.
 It is owned by Community Newspaper Holdings Inc. (CNHI).

-The Daily Star also publishes a weekly newspaper, the Cooperstown Crier, serving Oneonta and the nearby (31 mi) town of Cooperstown.
+The Daily Star also publishes a weekly newspaper, the Cooperstown Crier, serving Oneonta and the nearby (22 mi) town of Cooperstown.

 CNHI bought The Daily Star and Cooperstown Crier in late 2006 from Ottaway Community Newspapers, a division of Dow Jones & Company.

-Originally named the Oneonata Star, it was a weekly newspaper when purchased by James H. Ottaway Sr. in 1944; after adding it to his Ottaway Community Newspapers group, he changed the paper to a daily, complete with the adjustment to its present name.
+Originally named the Oneonta Star, it was a weekly newspaper when purchased by James H. Ottaway Sr. in 1944; after adding it to his Ottaway Community Newspapers group, he changed the paper to a daily, complete with the adjustment to its present name.

 As of 1932, the Oneonata Star operation had expanded the use of its publishing equipment to create the Otsego Publishing Company; it published the small run History and Genealogy of the Ancestors and Some Descendants of Stukely Westcott, written by Roscoe L. Whitman.

+Beginning January 1, 2026, the print edition was reduced to three days per week (Tuesday, Thursday and Saturday) from the previous five days per week schedule (Tuesday to Saturday).